 Kelsy Yeargain, Executive Director

 Kelsy Yeargain is the Executive Director of the Tulane/ Canal Neighborhood Development Corporation (T/CNDC).
 Kelsy joined the T/CNDC team in 2015 and has overseen the growth and professionalization of the organization.
 In addition to her work as Executive Director, Kelsy is also active in advocacy work in New Orleans.
-She is the Board President of the Broad Community Connections and the co-chair of the Greater New Orleans Housing Alliance Policy committee, a founding member of the Put Housing First campaign, and a board member of the City of New Orleans Economic Advisory Committee.
+She is the Board President of the Broad Community Connections and the co-chair of the Greater New Orleans Housing Alliance Policy committee and a board member of Broad Community Connections.
 Additionally, Kelsy is an adjunct professor in the Sociology Department of Tulane University.

 Kelsy graduated from the American University of Cairo with a Masters (M.A.) in Refugee and Migration Studies along with a Graduate Diploma in Gendered Political Economy.
 Her B.A. degree is from the University of North Texas in Sociology with minors in Women’s Studies and Economics.
-She also completed one year of a doctoral program in Political Geography at the University of Kentucky.
-In 2018, she graduated with the inaugural class of UNO’s Community Development Finance Certificate Course.
+In 2018, she graduated with the inaugural class of UNO’s Community Development Finance Certificate Program.
 For the past ten years, Kelsy has worked on issues of displacement and housing, from natural disasters to forced migrations to the continuing need for affordable housing.
 She has lived and worked in Montana, Kentucky, Budapest, India, Dominican Republic, Guatemala, Cairo, and Haiti.